-FHBB supports pioneering research into tooth dentin regeneration
+FHBB supports pioneering research into tooth dentine regeneration

-Scientists at Future Health Biobank have provided samples of umbilical cord mesenchymal stem cells (MSCs), to aid pioneering research into the regeneration of tooth dentin and bone.
+Scientists at Future Health Biobank have provided samples of umbilical cord mesenchymal stem cells (MSCs), to aid pioneering research into the regeneration of tooth dentine and bone.

 These encouraging findings will aid the development of stem cell-based therapies for tissue regeneration.
 This is why Future Health Biobank was keen to support the ongoing research and development by donating umbilical cord MSC samples*.
 In return, it is hoped that findings from the University of Groningen will benefit current and future clients who store their stem cells with Future Health.